 - National Family Law Trial Institute for trying divorce and family law cases and for valuing businesses

-We combine our trial skills with cutting-edge knowledge of law applicable to family law issues.
+We combine our trial skills with cutting-edge knowledge of law applicable to family law and trial skills.
 Have you ever seen a photo of an attorney standing in front of a bunch of boring law books that all look the same?
 We have a real library full of books and DVDs to add to our knowledge and trial skills.
 We have DVDs to watch with our clients to help them prepare to testify in deposition and trial, and we have books that clients can borrow to read to learn how to testify well.
-Our work with the organizations listed above includes aggressive continuing education on state, national and international developments in family law policy and practice.
+Our work with the organizations listed above includes aggressive continuing education on state, national and international developments in trial philosophy and practice.

 Your Lawyer is a Reflection of You